 Paradoxically though, if I play just the right kind music, I’ll sleep like a baby.

 So this is my extensively researched list of the best music to sleep to.
-I’ve split it into classical, contemporary classica, chill-out and ambient, and finally world music.
+I’ve split it into classical, contemporary classica, chill out and ambient, and finally world music.

-I hope there’s something here that’s new to you, and with so many different songs, albums, artists and composers here, there’s bound to be something that can help you drift off to sleep.
+With so many different songs, albums, artists and composers here, there’s bound to be something that can help you drift off to sleep.

 1. Moonlight Sonata by Ludwig van Beethoven